doctorfree/RoonCommandLine/README.md

 	-g genre selects a genre to list/play
-	-i displays zone information (combine with '-z zone' for extended info on a specified zone, otherwise display info on all zones) -n displays 'now playing' info for all zones (combine with '-z zone' for 'now playing' in that zone -p playlist selects a playlist to play
+	-i displays zone information (combine with '-z zone' for extended info on a specified zone, otherwise display info on all zones) -n displays 'now playing' information for all zones (combine with '-z zone' for 'now playing' in only that zone) -p playlist selects a playlist to play
 	-G zone_group specifies a zone grouping specified in roon_api.ini -L setup roon to execute local commands rather than remote via SSH